simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

 #### Before

+The Finder window that will contain the switches folders:

-{% include pattern-figure.html image="/assets/images/wwise-switches-folders-empty.png" alt="The Finder window that will contain my switches folders" caption="The Finder window that will contain my switches folders" width="1024" height="582" %}
+{% include pattern-figure.html image="/assets/images/wwise-switches-folders-empty.png" alt="The Finder window that will contain my switches folders" width="1024" height="582" %}

 #### After

+The Finder window after it's been populated by the `xargs` script:

-{% include pattern-figure.html image="/assets/images/wwise-switches-folders-populated.png" alt="The Finder window after it's been populated by the xargs script" caption="The Finder window after it's been populated by the xargs script" width="1024" height="582" %}
+{% include pattern-figure.html image="/assets/images/wwise-switches-folders-populated.png" alt="The Finder window after it's been populated by the xargs script" width="1024" height="582" %}

 ## Conclusions

-The above process might look laborious, depending on how familiar working within a shell window is, however:
+The above process might look laborious, depending on the level of familiarity with a shell window, however:

-- there can be _no mistakes_ in the folder names, since it's all being directly copied from Wwise's XML source;
+- there won't be mistakes in the folder names, since it's all being directly copied from Wwise's XML source;
-- if the folders to be created are in large numbers, the manual process is going to be quite tedious;
+- if the folders to be created are numerous, the manual process would be way slower and quite tedious;
-- it's easy enough to [create aliases](https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html) so that the Terminal input is reduced to the bare minimum.
+- it's easy enough to [create bash aliases](https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html) so that the input is reduced to the bare minimum.

 Of course, the same procedure can be adopted for similar tasks, including for the aforementioned REAPER integration.